toxidity-18/BellaOterInterTest/README.md

 - Bonus: Saves last mood in localStorage and shows a “Welcome back” message on reload

 ---
+## If I Had More Time...
+- Add simple page transitions using Tailwind or CSS
+- Add hover or click animations for buttons and cards
+- Display basic placeholder images for each mood
+- Improve text readability and spacing on smaller screens
+- Store more than one mood entry in localStorage for a basic history feature

+---
+##  Time Spent
+I worked on this project over a few days in short focused sessions, totaling around 6–8 hours.
+Since I’m still learning React, I used this opportunity to understand component structure, state handling, and basic routing while building the experience.
+I took my time to make sure the flow, mood logic, and mobile styling felt aligned with Bella Otér’s tone.

 ## How to Run Locally